znicolaou/ratematrix/README.md

                         5.
   --Nvals NVALS         Number of eigenvalues to calculate, when --accumulate
                         1 is set.
 Default 1000
+  --progress {0,1}      Print progress during calculation.
+Default 1.
   ```
   -----------
   Examples: To find the sparse elements for the minimal mechanisms/h2o2.cti file with at most three molecules of each species on a single core, run `mkdir -p h2o2; ./ratematrix.py --filebase h2o2 --Nmax 3 --mechanism mechanisms/h2o2.cti`.
-To do this in parallel over the 28 reactions in the mechanism, run `mkdir -p h2o2; for i in {0..27}; do ./ratematrix.py --filebase h2o2/$i --reaction $i --Nmax 3 --mechanism mechanisms/h2o2.cti &> $i.out & done`.
+To do this in parallel over the 28 reactions in the mechanism, run `mkdir -p h2o2; mkdir -p outs; for i in {0..27}; do ./ratematrix.py --filebase h2o2/$i --reaction $i --progress 0 --Nmax 3 --mechanism mechanisms/h2o2.cti &> outs/$i.out & done`.
 To calculate 1000 eigenvalues and eigenvectors, and plot and store them, run `./ratematrix.py --accumulate 1 --filebase h2o2 --Nmax 3 --Nvals 1000`.